DOCK-PI3/ESTACION-PRO/FAQ.md

 ## Can ES-DE update itself automatically when a new release becomes available?

 There is a built-in application updater that works with the Linux AppImage releases.
 And if using the AUR release updates are handled via the operating system's package manager.
 Likewise if using RetroDECK, then ES-DE is updated as part of the overall RetroDECK Flatpak.
-For Windows and macOS the application updater will download the latest version (as of ES-DE 2.2.0) but you need to manually perform the upgrade.
+For Windows and macOS the application updater will download the latest version but you need to manually perform the upgrade.
 The process to upgrade ES-DE is covered in the _Upgrading to a newer release_ section of the [User guide](USERGUIDE.md#upgrading-to-a-newer-release).
 If you find the update notification messages annoying you can change the frequency of update checks between _Always_, _Daily_, _Weekly_, _Monthly_ or _Never_ from the _Other Settings_ menu.

 ## I can't find any game media links in the gamelist.xml files, where is this data stored?